MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-sharing.md

 # Sharing a lakehouse and building a Power BI report

-This tutorial is a quick guide to creating a Spark Job Definition that cointains Python code with Spark Structured Streaming to land data in a lakehouse and then serve it through SQL endpoint.
-After completing this tutorial, you'll have a Spark Job Definition running continuously and seeing incoming data through SQL endpoint.
+This tutorial is a quick guide to creating a Spark Job Definition that contains Python code with Spark Structured Streaming to land data in a lakehouse and then serve it through an SQL endpoint.
+After completing this tutorial, you'll have a Spark Job Definition running continuously and seeing incoming data through the SQL endpoint.

 ## Create a lakehouse